ternaus/ternaus.github.io/_posts/2020-07-10-Fresh-grads-compensation.markdown

 The equity component is trickier.
 Most likely, you will be offered a grant of 0.1% of the company with a four-year vesting schedule.

-> Side note: Some startups, typically those that are sketchy, will tell you: "N shares for 4 years".
+**Side note**: Some startups, typically those that are sketchy, will tell you: "N shares for 4 years".
 N - as a number is useless.
 You want the percent of the company, i.e. to know N out of total M shares.
 You need to ask: "What is the total number of shares?".
 If the company refuses to tell you this is a big red flag.
+{: .notice--info}

 The private company's stock is called "paper money" because, for the vast majority of the startups, it will be as valuable as toilet paper.